containers for year round interest

 • Saucers: If using a saucer, put gravel, marbles, or pot feet on the tray so the container is not resting in standing water.
 Its easier to just skip the saucer.

 • False bottom: If your container is larger than needed or has small drain holes, use an “Ups-a-Daisy” to reduce planting space and increase drainage.
 Or make one yourself using wood or heavyweight plastic.

 Fill only with potting soil: Fill the entire container with potting soil to provide as much root space as possible.
 Any commercial potting soil should be fine.
-Do not supplement use any garden soil, because it does not provide good drainage.
+Do not use any garden soil, because it does not provide good drainage.
 Do not add rocks, pot chards, or other materials since this actually reduces drainage.

 FOR LONG-LASTING CONTAINERS